 If you’re not sold yet, check out her blog here: http://dianaongsp.blogspot.sg/2016/02/eyebag-procedure-shens-clinic.html – The Eyebag Removal Procedure.

-If you’re interested about her entire experience, including the recovery, take a look at: http://dianaongsp.blogspot.sg/2016/02/the-recovery.html.
+If you’re interested in her entire experience, including the recovery, take a look at: http://dianaongsp.blogspot.sg/2016/02/the-recovery.html.